open-pioneer/trails-starter/docs/dev/Guide.md

 Starts the [TypeScript compiler](https://www.typescriptlang.org/) in watch mode to detect problems during development.
 It is recommended to run this script alongside the `dev` server.

+### `pnpm run test`

+Starts [Vitest](https://vitest.dev/) to run all automated tests.
+Vitest will automatically watch all source code files and will rerun tests during development whenever it detects changes.

 ### `pnpm run build`

 Builds the project as a static site.